I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 The filmmakers took the license to write an entertaining story, which is entirely fiction.
 They were able to maintain the essence of the Zone of Silence.

-The main character is a psychiatrist, which is the best choice of profession for the movie because it is not an exact science.
+The main character is a psychiatrist, which is the best choice for the movie because it is not an exact science.
 The psychiatrist industry uses made-up labels to call people "mentally ill" when they are the ones who have all the social and mental problems.

 "The Snarling" - Not One of the Best British Comedies

 Over in the UK is an all-new rage horror movie with comedic undertones.
 Written and directed by Pablo Raybould, The Snarling gives a poke at An American Werewolf and Shawn of the Dead.

 Raybould is quite funny as the inspector in this British horror movie.
 He played Frank in Me Before You starring Sam Claflin.